Modem Troubleshooting Guide

 Most modem firmware contains a database of settings that help your device connect to the carrier networks.
 Updating to the latest firmware will ensure that your device is using the latest avaliable information for your locale.
 Please visit your device manufacturer's website to obtain the latest firmware release.

 Is there a compatible mobile service in my area?

 Some modems are optimised to connect to specific networks or are only compatible with certain frequency bands.
-For example a modem may not be able to connect to band 28, but band 28 is the only available service in your area.
-To find out what services are available in your area before investing in equipment, consider obtaining a Desktop Site Survey from us.
+For example, a modem may be unable to connect to LTE Band 28, but Band 28 is the only available service in your area.
+To find out what services are available in your area before investing in equipment, and for a list of parts that are guaranteed to work for you, consider obtaining a Desktop Site Survey from us.

 Common APN Settings